kaiosilveira/hacker-rank-challenges/README.md

 This repository is an aggregator of Hacker Rank challenge resolutions.
 Each subdirectory that doesn't start with an underscore is a different challenge from Hacker Rank.
 Inside each of them, you'll find a similar structure, with:

+- a main file for the challenge, which contains the samples and the challenge execution (`index.rb`)
-- the actual code resolution for the challenge
+- the actual code resolution for the challenge (`challenge.rb`)
 - a test suite (`*.spec.rb`)
 - a benchmark of the results (`benchmarking.rb`)
 - a `README.md` file with a detailed explanation of the code implemented